TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 **Using work or school accounts**.
 If your employer or school uses Azure Active Directory (AAD) to issue and manage the account it provides you, you can use your work or school account to sign into Microsoft products that use AAD (such as Office 365 or Skype for Business).
 If required by your organization, you will also be asked to provide a phone number or an alternative email address for additional security verification.
 If you sign into Microsoft products with a work or school account, the owner of the domain associated with your email address may control and administer your account, and access and process your data, including the contents of your communications and files.
 Your use of the products may be subject to your organization's policies, if any.
 Microsoft is not responsible for the privacy or security practices of these organizations, which may differ from those of Microsoft.
 If your organization is administering your use of Microsoft products, please direct your privacy inquiries to your administrator.

-Other Important Privacy InformationOther Important Privacy InformationmainotherimportantprivacyinformationmoduleSummary
+Learn MoreTop of page Other Important Privacy InformationOther Important Privacy Information

 Below you will find additional privacy information you may find important.
 You can also find more information on Microsoft's commitment to protecting your privacy at privacy.microsoft.com.

-European Privacy RightsEuropean Privacy RightsmaineuropeanprivacymoduleSummary
+Learn MoreTop of page European Privacy RightsEuropean Privacy Rights

 Microsoft adheres to applicable data protection laws in the European Economic Area, which if applicable includes the following rights: